Frontend Documentation

 File Uploads & Downloads

-useFileUpload(infrontend/src/hooks/useFileUpload.ts) centralizes the presigned upload flow: it requests an upload URL, performs the PUT to R2, falls back to/storage/uploadif CORS/network issues occur, and then creates the database record.useFileDownload(infrontend/src/hooks/useFileDownload.ts) handles download clicks: it requests/storage/signed-url/:key, opens the short-lived link in a new tab, and surfaces toast errors.
+useFileUpload(infrontend/src/hooks/useFileUpload.ts) centralizes the presigned upload flow: it requests an upload URL via the relevant presigned endpoint, performs the PUT to R2, and then creates the database record.useFileDownload(infrontend/src/hooks/useFileDownload.ts) handles download clicks: it requests/storage/signed-url/:key, opens the short-lived link in a new tab, and surfaces toast errors.
 Use this hook whenever you need to let a user download any stored file.FileListautomatically usesuseFileDownloadfor its download button, so most pages only need to passfilesand (optionally)onDelete.
 OverrideonDownloadonly for specialized behavior.- Frontend code must never store signed URLs in state or props.
 Always request them on demand via

 Development Guidelines